Letter from the Managing Director

-The partnership with SGGA allows Astra to secure carbon credits on its balance sheet, provide carbon credits with its technology and mining products, develop financial instruments to monetise the carbon assets and be involved with humanitarian aspects of forestry preservation and management.
+Astra is looking for a partner which allows Astra to secure carbon credits on its balance sheet, provide carbon credits with its technology and mining products, develop financial instruments to monetise the carbon assets and be involved with humanitarian aspects of forestry preservation and management.

 Astra has a list of global mining projects and opportunities in iron ore, coal and other steel making commodities.
 The key to Astra's success has been its ability to secure the supply chain of raw materials used in the steel making process, including high quality (63%+ Fe) iron ore.
 This enables effective delivery of T-Steel to the Chinese and Indian markets through lower costs of production.
 Astra's strategy is to work in partnership, often in developing countries, to identify open-cut mines that meet the following key screening criteria:

 By identifying mines that are geographically diverse with assets close to end-users, where possible, vertical integration to create a business hedge with internal revenues and annuity streams such as mining services, Astra has aimed to protect itself against the adverse effects of commodity cycles.

 Astra has an active interest in a number of projects including:

 - Iron Ore, India: Astra has finalized the initial acquisition agreement for an iron ore mine in Orissa, India.
 Key trading and export licenses acquired.

 - Iron Sands, Philippines: Astra is part of a JV owning a supermajority interest in a world scale iron sands development in North East Philippines starting on the Cagayen river bed..
 Geological studies and extensive sampling suggest there are 2 billion tonnes of iron sands available in the broader area, and possible extension to 9 billion tonnes.